SusanVe/HTI-16/README.md

 First, you have to set up your own computer as a local server.
-Download the programm XAMPP: https://www.apachefriends.org/index.html Open the XAMPP control panel.
+Download the programm XAMPP: https://www.apachefriends.org/index.html In order to put the files on this server, open the folder called 'xampp' on your computer.
+Next go to the folder 'htdocs'.
+Copy the 'HTI-16' folder into this empty folder.
+Open the XAMPP control panel.
 Press the start button behind the module ‘apache’.
 Your computer is now set up as a local server.